stackpress/lib/docs/Events.md

 # Events

-From browser clicks to CLI commands to backend routing, Stackpress treats everything as an event that flows seamlessly through your stack.
+Event-driven architecture designed to support event chain reactions across different platforms and environments.
+From browser clicks to CLI commands to backend routing, Stackpress treats everything as an event that flows seamlessly through your stack, providing responsive, loosely coupled, scalable, and resilient system design.

 > Behind user experiences are a chain reaction of events.

 At its core, all software exists for users to interact with it.
 These interactions—whether a mouse click in the browser, a command in the terminal, or a tap on a mobile app, are all actions.
 Actions are **events**.
 Software, in one way or another, is always waiting for certain actions to occur and then responding to them.
 This means every application has an inherent level of **event-driven design** ([IBM Developer](https://developer.ibm.com/articles/advantages-of-an-event-driven-architecture/?utm_source=chatgpt.com), [Wikipedia](https://en.wikipedia.org/wiki/Event-driven_architecture?utm_source=chatgpt.com)).

 Modern event-driven systems are valued for being **responsive, loosely coupled, scalable, and resilient** ([Confluent](https://www.confluent.io/learn/event-driven-architecture/?utm_source=chatgpt.com), [PubNub](https://www.pubnub.com/blog/the-benefits-of-event-driven-architecture/?utm_source=chatgpt.com)).

+## 1. Event-Driven Architecture Benefits

+The following describes the key advantages of event-driven architecture and how Stackpress implements these principles to create robust, maintainable applications.

+### 1.1.
+Responsive Systems

-- **🔄 Responsive** — React immediately when an event occurs, instead of waiting on rigid request/response cycles.
+React immediately when an event occurs, instead of waiting on rigid request/response cycles.
 This enables real-time behavior, such as updating a UI the moment data changes or triggering backend workflows instantly.

+ - **🔄 Real-time Updates** — UI components update immediately when data changes
+ - **⚡ Instant Workflows** — Backend processes trigger without delay

+### 1.2.
+Loosely Coupled Components

-- **🧩 Loosely Coupled** — Components don’t need direct knowledge of each other; they communicate through events.
+Components don't need direct knowledge of each other; they communicate through events.
 This reduces dependencies, making systems easier to maintain and extend.

+ - **🧩 Modular Design** — Components can be developed and tested independently
+ - **🔧 Easy Maintenance** — Changes to one component don't break others

+### 1.3.
+Scalable Architecture

-- **📈 Scalable** — Events are asynchronous, which means they can be queued, processed in parallel, and distributed across workers or servers.
+Events are asynchronous, which means they can be queued, processed in parallel, and distributed across workers or servers.
 This makes handling high loads far simpler.

+ - **📈 Parallel Processing** — Multiple events can be handled simultaneously
+ - **🌐 Distributed Systems** — Events can be processed across multiple servers

+### 1.4.
+Resilient Error Handling

-- **🛡️ Resilient** — Failures are isolated.
+Failures are isolated.
 If one listener fails, the rest of the system continues.
 Recovery strategies like retries or fallbacks can be added without rewriting business logic.

-Stackpress builds on these principles by making events not just a layer, but the **foundation** of software design.
-A user interaction starts at the edge (browser, CLI, mobile app), but in a fully event-driven design these same events can propagate through the backend—across servers, databases, sockets, etc. setting of a chain reaction of events where one event triggers actions, and those actions can emit more events in turn, and so on.

-In Stackpress, even a router is a type of event emitter.
-By treating routes, sockets, and commands as events, Stackpress provides a unified, generically designed emitter that simplifies building across environments.
+ - **🛡️ Fault Isolation** — One component failure doesn't crash the entire system
+ - **🔄 Recovery Strategies** — Built-in retry and fallback mechanisms

-## EventEmitter
+## 2. EventEmitter

 A class that implements the observer pattern for handling events with priority levels and task queues.
+The EventEmitter provides the foundation for all event-driven functionality in Stackpress.

 ```typescript
 type EventMap = Record<string, [number]> & {